missionpinball/mpf-docs/install/windows.rst

 first before you can use MPF.
 Luckily this is just a one-time install, and you don't have to install it again if you update MPF later.

-On Windows platforms, MPF requires Python 3.6 through Python 3.8.
+On Windows platforms, MPF requires Python 3.6 through Python 3.8 (NOT 3.9 or higher at this stage).
 It is recommended you use the newest supported version of Python available when you are setting up your PC
 (Python 3.8 as of the time this document was last updated).